-MORE cuts in council services may be on the way, following the details of how much government grant Bexley Council will receive over the next two years.
+MORE cuts in council services may be on the way, following the details of how much government grant Bexley Council will receive over the next

 The grant has been cut by £9.25m or just over 12 per cent for next year followed by a further cut of £5.8m or just over eight per cent in 2012/13.